Teerthanker Mahaveer University Ground

 Teerthanker Mahaveer University Ground is a multi-purpose stadium in Moradabad, Uttar Pradesh.
 The stadium has got facilities for various sports, including cricket, football, and hockey.
-There are also facilities for indoor sports such as basketball, badminton, gymnastics, handball, volleyball, lawn tennis, table tennis, weight lifting and Kabbadi.
+There are also facilities for indoor sports such as basketball, badminton, gymnastics, handball, volleyball, lawn tennis, table tennis, weight lifting and kabaddi.

 The ground is a made considering all norms of BCCI so that it can host Ranji Trophy matches.
 The stadium hosted its first cricket match in 2012 when the ground hosted a match of Cooch Behar Trophy between Uttar Pradesh Under-19s and Kerala Under-19s.
 The ground will hosts its first first-class match when Uttar Pradesh cricket team will play against Madhya Pradesh cricket team in 2015–16 Ranji Trophy.